cs411-alawini/sp25-cs411-team091-jjdc/doc/uml_db_design.md

 We plan to create a UserInfo entity, which we assume will contain a user’s login information.
 Therefore, this entity will be made up of the following three attributes: UserID, Password, and Name.
 Each user will create his or her account by specifying a unique username/email in the form of a VARCHAR that will be used as the primary key for the UserInfo table.
 The user should also enter their password, a VARCHAR, that will be used to log in.
 The user can enter their name, which is again a VARCHAR, which will be displayed in the user interface.

 UserInfo is an entity on its own because each user is an entity in and of themselves; making UserInfo into an attribute would make it very hard to separate users as entities within the database, and hurt our functionality of user customization through recipes and meal plans.
-Additionally, UserInfo is a many in a many-to-one relationship and it has multiple non-key attributes, which also helps justify it as an entity.
+Additionally, UserInfo has multiple non-key attributes, which also helps justify it as an entity.

 - **Foods**: